pkgdist/gist-scan/README.md

 ---

-### 3. Scan for high-entropy secrets like tokens, JWTs, and hashes:
+### 3. Scan for high-entropy secrets like tokens, JWTs, and hashes

 ```bash
 gist-scan --secrets